To some it’s more frustrating than trying to figure out your dating profile on Tinder.

 Check out our guide line sheet! – https://docs.google.com/document/d/1n6KhVpyYe41UD-p4KKIQZuPGgTNuLokIoxEN8QhfsxQ/edit?usp=sharing

-How to avoid: You can use a detailed work scope to ensure that all people in a project agree on deadlines and schedules.
+How to avoid: You can use a detailed work scope or a project management plan to ensure that all people in a project agree on deadlines and schedules.
 This is complicated and time-consuming but worth the efforts.

 10. Not accepting feedback